 Any student or staff person who injuries him/herself while on AIAM campus must report the accident to the appropriate staff in charge.
 This may be the instructor, staff or the Campus Security Authority (CSA).
-The person injured must complete the AIAM Universal Accident/Incident Report Form and turn it into the staff on duty that will forward the form to the Director of Financial Aid.
+The Person injured must complete the AIAM Universal Accident/Incident Report Form and turn it into the staff on duty that will forward the form to the Director of Student Services.
 If the injury warrants, appropriate school personnel will call 911 for emergency medical care.
 AIAM students and staff are encouraged to exercise care as they move through their daily routines on AIAM property.
-Accident forms are at the front desk, information center and teacher lounges.
+Accident forms are available from the Director of Student Services.